jmotter00/nerdy-sql-test/README.md

 # SQL Reporting Assessment

 This project generates a report showing daily lead and order activity by lead source over the last 30 days.
-It includes:

-- Valid leads
-- New clients
-- Total orders
-- Total order value

----

 ## Files